tongwu-msft/azure-rest-api-specs/api-doc/compute/VirtualMachineScaleSetVMs.md

     - name: api-version
       description: The API version of the resource provider to use for this operation.
 Use the latest version of 2016-03-30.
     - name: subscriptionId
       description: The identifier of the target subscription.
-To get a list of subscriptions for a tenant, use [List all aubscriptions](../../api-ref/resources/subscriptions.json#Subscriptions_List).
     - name: resourceGroupName
       description: The name of the resource group that contains the virtual machine.
-For more information about managing resource groups, see [Resource Groups](../../api-ref/resources/resourcegroups.json).
----

----
-uid: management.azure.com/ComputeManagementClient/2016-03-30/VirtualMachineScaleSetVMs_GetInstanceView
-parameters:
-    - name: api-version
-      description: The API version of the resource provider to use for this operation.
-Use the latest version of 2016-03-30.
-    - name: subscriptionId
-      description: The identifier of the target subscription.
-To get a list of subscriptions for a tenant, use [List all aubscriptions](../../api-ref/resources/subscriptions.json#Subscriptions_List).
-    - name: resourceGroupName
-      description: The name of the resource group that contains the virtual machine.
-For more information about managing resource groups, see [Resource Groups](../../api-ref/resources/resourcegroups.json).
----

----
-uid: management.azure.com/ComputeManagementClient/2016-03-30/VirtualMachineScaleSetVMs_List
-parameters:
-    - name: api-version
-      description: The API version of the resource provider to use for this operation.
-Use the latest version of 2016-03-30.
-    - name: subscriptionId
-      description: The identifier of the target subscription.
-To get a list of subscriptions for a tenant, use [List all aubscriptions](../../api-ref/resources/subscriptions.json#Subscriptions_List).
-    - name: resourceGroupName
-      description: The name of the resource group that contains the virtual machine.
-For more information about managing resource groups, see [Resource Groups](../../api-ref/resources/resourcegroups.json).
 ---

 ---
 uid: management.azure.com/ComputeManagementClient/2016-03-30/VirtualMachineScaleSetVMs_PowerOff